AdamT20054/DiscordTickers/README.md

 We will never require you to donate, all money goes towards the cost of hosting and we love you regardless <3

+### Sponsors:
+We do accept sponsors for our bots, we allow sponsorships in the following:
+- The BIO of a specific bot
+- The rotating status of a specific bot
+- A command

+We do not, and never will, allow sponsorships in:
+- Our nickname
+- Any way that may be percieved as "invasive"
+-
+Who have moral guidelines for who we will/wont sponsor, you can request a review of any sponsor at any time if you believe we're sponsoring a bad individual/company.

 ## Built With

 Built with Discord.js V13, price data is fetched from our local price database which aggrigates data from Coingecko and Kraken.